peterjbachman/personalWebsite/content/research.md

 ## Expanding Emotional Lexicons for Judicial Text using Word Embeddings - Ongoing

-This research seeks to create a accurate measure of emotion in judicial texts by using word embeddings to find the cosine similarity between words in judicial text and frequently used emotional lexicons.
+This research seeks to create an accurate measure of emotion in judicial texts by using word embeddings to find the cosine similarity between words in judicial text and frequently used emotional lexicons.